2nd Generation Wood Heat Controller

 4. Fresh air fan is plugged into a dedicated receptacle behind the stove controlled by its SSR.

-5. A pair of small computer fans plug into a dedicated receptacle located above the stove blowing air up through a grate in the floor.
-Another fan, plugged into a dedicated receptacle in the upstairs closet blows air back into the basement.
-Fans are controlled by an SSR.
+5. A pair of small computer fans plug into a dedicated SSR controlled receptacle located above the stove blowing air up through a grate in the floor.
+Another much larger fan, plugged into a dedicated receptacle in an upstairs closet blows air back into the basement.

-Except for SSRs and field wiring terminal strips all major components are mounted on the front panel.
+Except for SSRs, leak relay and field wiring terminal strips all major components are mounted on the front panel.
 A small plastic enclosure isolates AC components: IEC inlet, fuse, NEMA 5-15R socket for DC power supply and a small SSR to switch PID controller power.

-Interface logic is mounted on a 4x6 proto board and the WebControl PCB is mounted on standoffs above it.
+Interface logic is mounted on a 4x6 proto board and the WebControl8 PCB is mounted on standoffs above it.
 A DB-15 male socket connects low voltage wiring in the chassis.

 There are several web based configuration pages that determine system operation.